ctphoenix/Python-Course-Material/chapter6.md

 In these exercises, we have prepared step-by-step instructions for you on how to prepare plots in Bokeh, a library designed for simple and interactive plotting.
 We will demonstrate Bokeh by continuing the analysis of Scotch whiskies.

 *** =instructions
+- Use list comprehensions to find the the `region_cols` color corresponding to each whisky in `whisky.Region`.
+Similarly, find the `cluster_cols` color corresponding to each cluster membership in `whisky.Group`.
-- Use your function to create two interactive plots of distilleries, one colored by defined region called `region_cols`, and one with colors defined by coclustering called `classification_cols`.
+- `location_plot` is still loaded from the previous exercise.
+Use it to create two interactive plots of distilleries, one colored by defined region called `region_cols`, and one with colors defined by coclustering called `classification_cols`.

 *** =hint
-- Use list comprehensions to find the the `region_colors` color corresponding to each whisky in `whisky["Region"]`.
-Similarly, find the `cluster_colors` color corresponding to each cluster membership in `whisky["Group"]`.
+- This problem asks you to repeat part of the previous problem (for comparison), and to define a similar color classification for flavor clusters.

 *** =pre_exercise_code
 ```{python}